bonesmoses/tab_tier/README.md

 This makes it easier to make table alterations to the root table without disturbing child partitions.

+### Archival

+This is where the "tier" part of tab_tier comes in.
+Data that has surpassed `lts_threshold` in age can be relocated to longer-term storage that either resides locally, or on a remote system accessed via foreign tables named by `lts_target`.
+Once archived, old partitions are dropped.
+Like most partition systems, the primary benefit of this approach is that we avoid long `DELETE` times, and is especially useful for extremely large tables.

+Because not all systems require long term storage, this mechanism is entirely optional.
+To invoke it for our `comm.yell` table, simply call this function:

+    SELECT tab_tier.archive_tier('comm', 'yell');

+    NOTICE:  Migrating Older yell Data to LTS
+    NOTICE:   * Archiving yell_part_201510
+    NOTICE:     - Moving data to LTS
+    NOTICE:     - Dropping archived partition
+    ...

+There's also a related maintenance function to archive any applicable partition related to any table registered to tab_tier.
+It works in a very similar manner to `migrate_all_tiers`:

+    SELECT tab_tier.archive_all_tiers();

+    NOTICE:  Migrating Older yell Data to LTS
+    NOTICE:   * Archiving yell_part_201510
+    NOTICE:     - Moving data to LTS
+    NOTICE:     - Dropping archived partition
+    ...

+These functions are written such that any past archival failures will not prevent future data movement.
+Once any issues are resolved, all partitions beyond `lts_threshold` are candidates for archival.

 Configuration
 =============

 Configuring tab_tier has been simplified by the introduction of two functions designed to handle setting validation and other internals.
 To see all settings at once, execute this query to examine the contents of the `tier_config` table.

-    SELECT config_name, setting FROM tier.tier_config;
+    SELECT config_name, setting FROM tab_tier.tier_config;

 There are only a few settings currently that can be modified:

        config_name   |  setting
     -----------------+------------
      root_retain     | 3 Months
+     lts_threshold   | 2 years
      part_period     | 1 Month
      part_tablespace | pg_default

-In this case, each partition will contain one month of data, and the root table will contain three months before data is moved during maintenance.
+In this case, each partition will contain one month of data, the root table will contain three months before data is moved during maintenance, and data will be retained in partitions for two years before being ushered into long term storage.

 To change settings, use the `set_tier_config` function as seen here:

-    SELECT tier.set_tier_config('root_retain', '6 Months');
+    SELECT tab_tier.set_tier_config('root_retain', '6 Months');

 Note that this function *does* check the validity of the setting in question.
 Here's what would happen if we passed a string that does not represent an interval:

-    postgres=# SELECT tier.set_tier_config('root_retain', 'cow');
+    SELECT tab_tier.set_tier_config('root_retain', 'cow');

     ERROR:  cow is not an interval!

 Here's a map of all currently recognized configuration settings: